-A guide to understanding what is an omnichannel in retail
+A guide to understanding omnichannel retail

 Omnichannel in retail is a strategy used by retailers to attract, engage, and retain customers across all physical and digital channels.
 When a customer moves between these channels, online or offline, every interaction they have with the retailer should be consistent to deliver a seamless buying experience.

 30 years ago, who would have thought we’d have an entire global marketplace at our fingertips?
 As retailers, our ability to reach customers and convince them that our products and services will meet their needs is critical.
-For an omnichannel retail strategy to work, it should engage in a way that is convenient, consistent, and impactful at every point and every channel.
-Personalizing customer journeys goes a long way towards enhancing this experience—and many of today’s customers agree.
-Recent studies have shown that 71% of consumers expect companies to deliver personalized experiences, but even more—76%—get frustrated when companies don’t.1
+For an omnichannel commerce strategy to work, it should engage in a way that is convenient, consistent, and effective at every point and every channel.

-What that tells us is that customers have high expectations that we as retailers must meet or exceed if we want their business.
-Innovations in technology and connectivity have opened a host of channels that enable us to connect with consumers and get them to buy.
-Where customers once shopped only in stores, now they can research, purchase, and get items delivered from almost anywhere.
-And that’s changing how they shop.
+What that tells us is that customers have high expectations that we, as retailers, must meet or exceed if we want their business.
+Innovations in technology and connectivity have opened a host of channels that enable us to connect with consumers in a personalized way and get them to make a purchase.

-Understanding these customer preferences in an omnichannel retail strategy means knowing all you can about them, from customer shopping and browsing histories, to personal interests and preferred channels and devices.
 All that knowledge requires having the right data and the right connectivity highway to move it where and when it’s needed.
 Only then can you give your customers exactly what they want at the exact moment they need it.

 While data is a critical part of your omnichannel in retail strategy, knowing how to use it will impact the success of your strategy.